Multiple Epiphyseal Dysplasia

 - Double-layer kneecap (patella)

-- Premature arthritis: Can occur when the patient is in their 20s or 30s in the hips, knees and shoulders
+- Premature arthritis, which can occur when the patient is in their 20s or 30s in the hips, knees and shoulders

 Multiple Epiphyseal Dysplasia Diagnosis